Alfresco/alfresco-file-transfer-receiver/documentation/build-and-release-101.md

 2. **Release**: Release and Deployment by publishing to Nexus.

 ## Branches
-Travis CI builds differ by branch:
+GitHub CI builds differ by branch:
 * `master` / `support/*` / `release/*` branches:
   - regular builds which include the _Tests_ stage (unless the commit message contains the `[skip tests]` tag);